areaDetector/areaDetector/_sources/ADCore/guidelines.rst.txt

    -  Call asynNDArrayDriver::getAttributes to attach any attributes defined for this driver to the current array.
    -  Call doCallbacksGenericPointer() so that registered clients can get the values of the new arrays.
-Drivers must release their mutex by calling this->unlock() before they call doCallbacksGenericPointer(), or a deadlock can occur if the plugin makes a call to one of the driver functions.